1866-815-0888

 How the online courses work.

-WHMIS onsite workplace safety is provided throughout North America.
-Whether you are in Hamilton, Mississauga, Ottawa, Toronto, Ontario, or in the United States, in Kentucky, Seattle, Iowa, Indiana, New Jersey or New York.
+Sign-upGet A QuoteBesides taking WHMIS certification online, we can also provide in class sessions with certified instructors at your workplace, throughout various North American cities.
+Whether you are in Hamilton, Scarborough, Mississauga, Ottawa, Toronto, Ontario, or in the United States, in Kentucky, Seattle, Iowa, Indiana, New Jersey or New York.

 WHMIS stands for the Workplace Hazardous Materials Information System.
 WHMIS is now a global comprehensive training system, with the current changes that introduced WHMIS (GHS) Global Harmonized System.
 What does this mean when it comes to getting certified for WHMIS?
 It means that the Canadian health and safety information on hazardous products in Canadian workplaces is not just valid in Canada, but in the United States as well.
 Our clients in the United States can now use our online WHMIS certification and onsite WHMIS training for the Workplace Hazardous Materials Information System.